Jammy Hot Caramelized Onion Dip with Gruyere

-Hot caramelized onion dip made in the slow cooker.
-Caramelize the onions in a pan and then let everything cook together in the slow cooker.
-Top it with a little shredded gruyere and the crowd will go WILD!
+Golden and bubbly hot caramelized onion dip.
+The sweet, jammy caramelized onions combined with four different types of cheeses makes the most delicious dip!
+Caramelize the onions in a pan and then let everything cook together in the slow cooker or the oven.
+Top it with a little shredded gruyere, and the crowd will go WILD!

 My task for you —

 Serve this dip.

 Make everyone happy.

 @littlespicejar Caramelized Onio Dip!
 And yes, you can caramelize the onions a day or two ahead!
 Full recipe linked in my profile and on littlespicejar.com.
 Search the web for “little spice jar jammy onion dip” #caramelizedonions #oniondip #frenchoniondip #chipsanddip #caramelizedoniondip #caramelizedonion #oniondiprecipe #homemadedip #frenchonion ♬ Romantique – Brigitte Bardot